-Being a colonial American housewife did not require as much hard, physical labor as being a colonial American husband, except when cast iron pots with five or more gallons of liquid in them had to be lifted, and some other times.
-Mostly it was tedious, sometimes unpleasant life.
+Being a colonial American housewife did not require as much hard, physical labor as being a colonial American husband, except when cast iron pots with five or more gallons of liquid in them had to be lifted off the hearth or beds had to be moved so they could be swept under.
+Mostly being a housewife was tedious and often boring.
 There were few rewards.
 It was the lucky woman who had a servant to help her run a household.

 However, just about everybody worked hard in those days, from before sunup to after sundown.
 Infants didn’t, of course, and small children only had one or two chores.
 But the older a child got, the more chores were added.
 Men worked all day and some of them into the night.
 If women had it hard, nobody above the age of nine had it easy.
 (Even the well-to-do did not live idly.
 Colonial dames supervised servants at close hand and some worked alongside )